- #1 Technology is in the Hands of Everyone

 Hi, my name is Benjamin Groff, and if this is the first post you’re even reading from me (which I wouldn’t mind) let me introduce myself.

-I’ve been in the music business for over 25 years, mostly as a music publisher at BMG and EMI (for 10 years) and Kobalt Music for 10 years, where I opened the 1st U.S. office, signing and working with over 100 + hit songwriters and artists such as: The Lumineers, Ryan Tedder & One Republic, Grimes, Big Freedia, Kelly Clarkson, Tiesto, SOPHIE, Cut Copy, TOKiMONSTA to Grammy hit writers like Greg Kurstin, Savan Kotecha, Ariel Rechtshaid, etc. I’ve also been a musician since I was 13, went to Berklee College of Music as a dual major in songwriting and performance, wrote some songs on the charts yada yada.
+I’ve been in the music business for 30 years, mostly as a music publisher at BMG and EMI (for 10 years) and Kobalt Music for 10 years, where I opened the 1st U.S. office, signing and working with over 100 + hit songwriters and artists such as: The Lumineers, Ryan Tedder & One Republic, Grimes, Big Freedia, Kelly Clarkson, Caroline Polachek, Tiesto, SOPHIE, TOKiMONSTA to hit writers like Greg Kurstin, Savan Kotecha, Ariel Rechtshaid, Cirkut, Jake Torrey, etc. These days I’m running my own publishing company, Brill Building with Kobalt Music as a partner, where some of the above have been signed.
+I’ve also been a musician since I was 13, went to Berklee College of Music as a dual major in songwriting and performance, wrote some songs on the charts, yada yada.

 Simply put, I’ve dedicated my life to the pursuit of amazing music.
 So with that intro and context in mind, the question of the day – which you might be wondering as well is…